Freight Shipping from Denver to Boston

 How much does it cost to ship freight from Denver to Boston?

-Full truckload (FTL) rates from Denver, CO to Boston, MA currently range from $4,934-$6,082 for a standard dry van load over the 2,295-mile route.
+Full truckload (FTL) rates from Denver, CO to Boston, MA currently range $4,934-$6,082 (roughly $2.16-$2.67 per mile over 2,295 miles).
 LTL shipments typically cost $1,462-$2,351 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Boston?